gilligan-ees-3310/lab-08-instructions/citations_bibliographies.md

 becomes

-> Rogelj et al. (2013Fig.
-2, p.
+> Rogelj et al. (2013, fig. 2, p.
 81) show that if political inaction
 > causes even modest delays in reducing carbon emissions, it can
 > dramatically increase the cost of mitigating climate change.